shaqboii/Artle/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/a78f2721-b692-4ed3-b2f6-a7992c152259" />

 In the gameplay screenshot above, we can see that the player has already correctly guessed 3 words, though they can be any that matches the conventions of the solution word.
-Now they have to guess a word that matches the 4th row's letter indiciations.
+Now they have to guess a word that matches the 4th row's letter indications.